Up until now, low carb protein pancakes have seemed like a bit of an oxymoron. Pancakes are akin to carb bombs and gut aches!

-Low carb coconut flour is not only WAY more nutritious than all-purpose flour, it is going to give you so much more sustained energy because of its fiber content and unique fat profile.
-It is also a great base for any low carb protein pancake recipe or baked treats.
+Low-carb coconut flour is not only WAY more nutritious than all-purpose flour, but it is also going to give you so much more sustained energy because of its fiber content and unique fat profile.
+It is also a great base for any low-carb protein pancake recipe or baked treats.

 Why use grass-fed butter?